eXept Software AG Logo

 retrieve it and evaluate aBlock passing the element as argument,

-return the block's value.
+returning the block's value.

-If not, store aValue under the key.
+If no element was stored under that key, store aValue under the key.

 Use this with an error-reporting block, to ensure that no keys are reused